KristianDsmith/project-5/README.md

 "Roundhouse Records" Facebook page is for marketing purposes to post adverts and exciting content and engage users.

 ![Roundhouse Records facebook Facebook Page Image](documentation/roundhouse-facebook.png)

+## Technologies used

+- ### Languages

+  - [Python 3.9.17](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
+  - [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
+  - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
+  - [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.

+- ### Frameworks and libraries

+  - [Django](https://www.djangoproject.com/): python framework used to create all the logic.
+  - [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
+  - [jQuery User Interface](https://jqueryui.com/) was used to create interactive elements.

+- ### Databases

+  - [elephantsql](https://www.elephantsql.com/): the database used to store all the data.
+  - [Amazon S3](https://s3.console.aws.amazon.com/): storage of static files and media files.

+- ### Other tools

+  - [Git](https://git-scm.com/): the version control system used to manage the code.
+  - [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
+  - [Gunicorn](https://gunicorn.org/): the web server used to run the website.
+  - [Psycopg2](https://www.psycopg.org/): the database driver used to connect to the database.
+  - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
+  - [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms
+  - [GitHub](https://github.com/): used to host the website's source code.
+  - [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+  - [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+  - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
+  - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+  - [JShint](https://jshint.com/): was used to validate JS code for the website.
+  - [PEP8](https://pep8.org/): was used to validate Python code for the website.
+  - [stripe](https://stripe.com/): was used to create the payment system.
+  - [Sitemap Generator](https://www.xml-sitemaps.com/) was used to create the sitemap.xml file.

+---